wrld3d/ios-api-example/README.md

     platform :ios, "7.0"

-    pod 'WRLD'
+    pod 'eeGeo'
     pod 'GoogleMaps', '1.10.1'
     pod 'FPPopover', '1.4.1'

 end
 ```
-This Podfile contains the WRLD pod, as well as other dependencies required for the app.
-Notice that we do not specify a version for the WRLD pod; this means that the app will get the latest WRLD API version when running **pod update**.
+This Podfile contains the eeGeo pod, as well as other dependencies required for the app.
+Notice that we do not specify a version for the eeGeo pod; this means that the app will get the latest WRLD API version when running **pod update**.

 ### WRLD API Key